vincentcheri/alx-low_level_programming/0x03-debugging/README.md

-C debugging - This project is all aboout finding bugs in C codes that hinder the programme from running wel as it should.
+C debugging - This project is all aboout finding bugs in C codes that hinders a programme from running well as it should.